Bucanero06/AntBot/README.md

 ### Overview

-This refined document presents a comprehensive and professional guide for the AntBot project, developed by Carbonyl LLC & Carbonyl R&D. The AntBot is a sophisticated, high-performance trading application, meticulously engineered for interaction with the OKX exchange.
+This project synopsis document presents a guide for the AntBot codebase, developed by Carbonyl LLC & Carbonyl R&D. The AntBot is a sophisticated, high-performance trading application, engineered for interaction with the OKX exchange.
 It emphasizes real-time data processing, efficient resource management, and robust technological stack.

 #### Document Details